slightlyoff/history_api/app_history.md

 - Same-document fragment navigations: let the browser handle it as usual
 - Same-document URL/state updates (via `history.pushState()`, `appHistory.updateCurrentEntry()`, etc.):
   1. Send the information about the URL/state update to `doSinglePageAppNav()`, which will use it to modify the current document
-  1. After that UI update is done, potentially asynchronously, update the history stack and browser UI
+  1. After that UI update is done, potentially asynchronously, update the history list and browser UI
 - Cross-document normal navigations:
   1. Prevent the browser handling, which would unload the document and create a new one from the network
   1. Instead, send the information about the navigation to `doSinglePageAppNav()`, which will use it to modify the current document
-  1. After that UI update is done, potentially asynchronously, update the history stack and browser UI
+  1. After that UI update is done, potentially asynchronously, update the history list and browser UI
 - Cross-document form submissions:
   1. Prevent the browser handling, which would unload the document and create a new one from the network
   1. Instead, send the form data to `processFormDataAndUpdateUI()`, which will use it to modify the current document
-  1. After that UI update is done, potentially asynchronously, update the history stack and browser UI
+  1. After that UI update is done, potentially asynchronously, update the history list and browser UI

 #### Example: single-page app "redirects"